What is ultrasound?

-Ultrasound is a diagnostic test that is often done after a physical exam, blood tests and/or radiographs have indicated a possible problem.
-An ultrasound machine uses sound waves to create images of internal structures life the abdominal organs and heart.
+Ultrasound is a diagnostic test that is often performed after a physical exam, blood tests and/or radiographs have indicated a possible problem.
+An ultrasound machine uses sound waves to create images of internal structures such as the abdominal organs and heart.
 It can also be used to evaluate smaller structures such as the thyroid glands and tendons.

 My pet just had x-rays.
-Why do we need to do an ultrasound?
+Why do we need an ultrasound?

-Ultrasound is able to give us additional information that we are unable to obtain from traditional x-ray imaging.
-For example, if the abdomen is full of fluid, the organs cannot be distinguished with x-rays because the fluid and the organs have the same density.
-However, with ultrasound they appear quite different.
-Ultrasound is also able to visualize inside of an organ such as the liver or the heart, whereas on x-rays you see the outline of the whole organ.
+An ultrasound is able to provide additional information that we are unable to obtain from traditional x-ray imaging.
+For example, abdominal organs and fluid have the same density.
+So, if the abdomen is full of fluid the abdominal organs cannot be differentiated on x-ray.
+However, with ultrasound they appear quite different, and even with the presence of fluid we are able to visualize the interior of specific organs such as the liver and heart.

 Is ultrasound imaging painful?

-Not at all.
+Not at all!
 In order to perform an ultrasound, the hair must be clipped from the area being evaluated.
 The pet is then placed in a padded trough (for abdominal ultrasound) in a darkened room.
+Just like in human medicine, ultrasound gel is used to obtain good contact between the skin and the probe while images are collected.
 Most patients do not require any sedation for an exam.

 What is an ultrasound-guided fine needle aspirate?

 This is a procedure used to obtain cells from areas that appear abnormal.
 Using the ultrasound, a very thin needle is guided into the area of interest to obtain cells.
-These cells can be placed on a slide and examined microscopically for evidence of cancer, infection or inflammation.
-The discomfort experienced is expected to be similar to that of a blood draw and is well tolerated by most patients, although sedation may be needed on occasion.
+These cells are then placed on a slide and examined microscopically for evidence of cancer, infection, or inflammation.
+The discomfort experienced is expected to be similar to that of a blood draw and is well tolerated by most patients, although sedation is occasionally needed.

 Is this procedure safe?